 NLN began in 1979 as a support network for the rural LGBT community, located in Aroostook County, with members in Maine and New Brunswick, Canada.
 Digitization of this collection is ongoing.
-OUT cast (podcast)

-a half-hour talk show on WMPG hosted by a collective of local queer folks.
+A half-hour talk show on WMPG hosted by a collective of local queer folks.

 Full ranges of LGBTQ+ newsletters and newspapers published in Maine from the mid-1970s to the 1990s.

 Collecting and preserving the voices and stories of members of the Southern Maine LGBTQ community.
 The oral histories are available to the public in an effort to enrich understanding of our community and will serve as an important resource for scholars working on LGBTQ history.